cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

 Out[6]: LogisticRegression(max_iter=2000)
 ```

 The default predictions and the corresponding confusion matrix are obtained as in the previous example.
+We use now the Pandas function `crosstab()`.

 ```
 In [7]: y_pred = clf.predict(X)